berthubert/simplomon/README.md

 You'd use this if you think "I need to slap some monitoring on this pronto and I can't be bothered to setup something difficult that will require maintenance or get hacked".
+Another usecase if you want to monitor from a vantage point where you can't install large-scale software.

-You'd also use this if you just want to do stuff like this out of the box:
+You'd also use this if you appreciate some of the 'smarter' checks described above.

- * Check if all DNS servers are updating
- * If you want to get timely notifications of TLS certificates expiring

 If you want a full featured complicated monitoring system, there is lots of choice already, and this isn't it.
 Also, as it stands simplomon won't scale to thousands of checks.